AnduroProject/alys/README.md

 # OR use the $DEV_PRIVATE_KEY
 ./scripts/regtest_pegout.sh

 # check the last 3 transactions.
-The 2 last should be the mining reward to alice (with category "immature") and the 3rd last txs should be a normal receive tx from the foundation
+The 2 last should be the mining reward to alys (with category "immature") and the 3rd last txs should be a normal receive tx from the foundation
 bitcoin-cli -regtest -rpcuser=rpcuser -rpcpassword=rpcpassword listtransactions "*" 3
 ```